Revisiting 16-bit Neural Network Training: A Practical Approach for Resource-Limited Learning: Theoretical Analysis

 \section{Theoretical Analysis}

-This section presents a comparative study between pure 16-bit and 32-bit floating-point deep neural networks.
-The objective is to examine the contrasting characteristics and performance of these two precisions in deep learning models.
-By conducting a detailed analysis, we aim to shed light on the reasons behind any similarities or disparities observed in their behavior.
+This section presents a theoretical comparison between standalone IEEE 16-bit and 32-bit floating-point deep neural networks.
+The objective is to study the reasons for any observed differences or similarities in their performance.